sr42-dev/sr42-dev/README.md

 I'm Sriram Radhakrishna.
 Welcome to my GitHub profile :)

-An appreciator of a good plate of Mysore-Bengaluru highway maddur vade, chutney and some hot filter coffee, I have a natural interest in the physical interaction of machines and the real world along with the intelligence that drives them.
+An appreciator of a good plate of Mysore highway maddur vade, chutney and some hot filter coffee, I have a natural interest in the physical interaction of machines and the real world along with the intelligence that drives them.

 [![Sriram's GitHub Banner](./banner.jpg)](https://www.artstation.com/artwork/oAoL9z)